About the GP

 - help you find ways to manage your health that work for you and your family

-You’ll know you’ve found the right GP for you and your family when you:
+You’ll know you’ve found the right GP for yourself and your family when you:

 - feel comfortable to ask the GP any questions about your health

 - feel the GP has heard and understood you

 - feel you have a role in making decisions about your health